[ext/openssl] Encoding of subclasses fails when it shouldn't

 more convincing anyway :)

-#3 Updated by Martin Bosslet about 4 years ago
+#3 Updated by Martin Bosslet over 4 years ago

 I found a imo quite reasonable use case for sublassing Sequence or Set.